Woodie-W/Woodie-W.github.io/_pages/about.md

 I'm currently an undergraduate student majoring in Computer Science and Technology at Northwestern Polytechnical University (NWPU), expected to graduate in 2027.

-I have a broad range of academic interests.
 Driven by a childhood passion for mathematics, I participated in the Mathematics Olympiad during my years at Chengdu No. 7 High School.
 Although the outcome was modest (scoring 192 in the 2021 Mathematics League), this rigorous training laid a profound foundation for my analytical thinking and fast-learning capabilities, empowering my subsequent journey in scientific research and various contests.
 My systematic and rigorous problem-solving skills have enabled me to achieve excellent performance in competitions spanning mathematics, physics, competitive programming, and computer systems.
 In addition, I also took additional courses in advanced algebra, operations research, convex optimization, and other specialized mathematics courses.

 In recent years, I have actively begun exploring my research interests.
 I am extremely fortunate to study quantum machine learning under the guidance of [Prof. Qianli Zhou](https://jszy.nwpu.edu.cn/2025010088.html), where I have completed my first academic paper.